thunderbird/developer-docs/thunderbird-development/building-thunderbird/macos-build-prerequisites.md

 ## Get the Source

-Once you have Mercurial and MozPhab installed, you are ready to grab the source code.
+Once you have Git and MozPhab installed, you are ready to grab the source code.
 There are a couple of different methods to do this.

 {% hint style="warning" %}
-Mozilla-central will build Firefox without the comm-central repo present and a few options set.
-Mozilla-central is the Firefox codebase and comm-central features the additions that turn Firefox into Thunderbird.
+Firefox can build without Thunderbird present in the `comm/` repo and a few options set.
+The Thunderbird code base features the additions that turn Firefox into Thunderbird.
 {% endhint %}

 ### Scripted